ragunathjawahar/gilded-rose-kata-in-kotlin/README.md

 ## Additional Notes
 The original kata restricts developers from altering the `Item` class.
 However, I wanted to see how far I can go with refactoring and made some changes to it as well.

+## Approach Summary
+* Indent source code to use 2 spaces.
+* Add JUnit and Google Truth for testing.
+* Add creator functions to create items for the Gilded Rose.
+* Add broad cover tests to capture behavior.
+* Extract parameterized `updateQuality(Item)` function.
+* Create seams, trap execution paths and create functions for Aged Brie, Backstage Passes, Sulfuras and normal items.
+* Create classes for Aged Brie, Sulfuras, Backstage Passes, Dexterity Vest and Elixir of the Mongoose.
+* Remove previously introduced creator functions.
+* Add tests for Conjured items and add a new class.
+* (Open / Closed Principle) Replace inheritance with composition, use `QualityUpdater` and `SellInUpdater` to substitute behavior.
+* Create a `ItemFactory` for object creation.
+* Create a `Formatter` interface to customize display behavior.